 With the number of EVs on the roads in the UK increasing each year, the charging infrastructure is being built out accordingly.
 There are now more than 30,000 charging points in over 11,000 locations across the UK.
-Some public charging points can be expensive to use, so it makes sense to have a charging point installed at your home to control your driving costs.
+You can use sites/apps like zap-map to help you find charge points, see their availability and what it costs to use them.

 There is government funding available to help with this cost, provided you use an Office for Zero Emission Vehicles (OZEV) accredited installer (previously known as ‘OLEV’).
 The charging point itself also needs to be on the OZEV approved list.